BiekeSurfOrg/palm-app/README.md

 # Palm App

 This is an Android application built with Kotlin and Jetpack Navigation Component.
-It demonstrates basic navigation between fragments, user input validation, and the use of Safe Args for passing data.
+It demonstrates basic navigation between fragments, user input validation, the use of Safe Args for passing data, and Bluetooth Low Energy (BLE) functionalities.

 ## Features